OwenDa/portfolio-3/README.md

 6. Click "Add Buildpack" and add both Python and, in order to use the mock terminal provided by CodeInstitute for this particular project, Node.js, in that order.
 7. Within the deploy section, select GitHub as the deployment method and authorise.
 8. Input the name of the GitHub repository and click "Search", followed by "Connect".
 9. Choose either "Automatic deploys" or "Manual deploy".
-In this case, the developer opted for manual deploy for the initial deployment and, having verified that deployment was successful, enabled automoatic deploys thereafter.
+In this case, the developer opted for manual deploy for the initial deployment and, having verified that deployment was successful, enabled automatic deploys thereafter.
 10. Select the appropriate branch from which to deploy (in this case, the project had only the Main branch at the time of deployment).